munificent/craftinginterpreters/book/functions.md

 That's basically what the Stmt.Function class is.
 Could we just use that?
 Almost, but not quite.
 We also need a class that implements LoxCallable so that we can call it.
-We don't want the runtime phase of the interpreter to bleed into the front-end's syntax classes so we don't want Stmt.Function itself to implement that.
+We don't want the runtime phase of the interpreter to bleed into the front end's syntax classes so we don't want Stmt.Function itself to implement that.
 Instead, we wrap it in a new class.

 ^code lox-function